 Oh and their music.
 Mauritian Séga is a style of music and also a dance form that originates from African people brought to Mauritius.
 Various emotions impregnate the Creole songs.
 Wearing long, colorful dresses, women dance barefoot swinging their hips and the rest of their bodies to the rhythm of the music.
 Take a look here for a sample.

 Creole Cuisine: A mixed of African, Indian and European cuisines influenced and embellished the Creole cuisine is a wonderful and succulent delicacy.
 Do try the Rougail.
 It is essentially a tomato-based dish, with incredibly rich flavors thanks to the combination of spices used.
 Since this recipe is passed down from generation to generation, there are quite a few variations of spice combinations: onions, garlic, ginger, thyme, chilies, cilantro/coriander, spring onions, curry leaves, etc. The point is, feel free to adapt your rougaille recipe and really make it your own.
 Every restaurant serves it differently.
-Only standard is the yumminess!
+Only constant is the yumminess!